huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

 * `key_name` - (Required, String, ForceNew) Specifies the name of the SSH key pair used to log in to the instance.
   Changing this will create a new resource.

+* `security_group_ids` - (Required, List, ForceNew) Specifies an array of one or more security group IDs.
+  Changing this will create a new resource.

 * `flavor_priority_policy` - (Optional, String, ForceNew) Specifies the priority policy used when there are multiple flavors and instances to be created using an AS configuration.
 The value can be `PICK_FIRST` and `COST_FIRST`.